Is This Carpentry?

 The road to the job site - Clifton, Virginia

-On the last curve of the road, before arriving at the job site, I noticed that the gravel had already been delivered.
+On the last curve of the road - before arriving at the job site - I noticed two piles of gravel.
+The #21A and #57 were delivered.
 Good, I thought, one less thing to worry about.
-Aaron was already on site, leaning against his Ford pickup, drinking coffee and smoking a cigarette in the crisp morning air.
-I parked my Toyota truck nearby, rolled out of the driver's seat with all of my heavy clothing, and began walking towards him.
+Aaron was already on site, leaning against his solid black Ford pickup, drinking coffee and smoking a cigarette in the crisp morning air.
+I parked my Toyota truck nearby, rolled out of the driver seat with all my heavy clothing, and began walking toward him.

 "Cold enough fer ya?"
-I asked, spoken with an exaggerated country accent.
+I asked, speaking with an exaggerated country accent.

-"You just keep telling yourself that, Bozo," I said, continuing the accent.
-"It's colder than a well digger's keester out here, and it likely ain't gonna get better!"
+"You just keep telling yourself that Bozo," I said, continuing the accent, "It is colder than a well-diggers ass out here, and it aint likely gonna get better!"

-I noticed that he was wearing similar clothing and we laughed at each other for being bold enough, or stupid enough, to be working in such icy conditions.
+He wore similar clothing.
+We laughed at each other for being bold enough (or stupid enough) to work in such extreme wintry conditions.
 We talked about the project, shivered, told jokes, and drank coffee for about fifteen minutes until the backhoe arrived.
 We unloaded it from the flatbed trailer and went to work.

 I had ordered three 20-foot pipes.
-I planned to only use two pipes side-by-side.
+I planned to use two pipe sections side-by-side.
 The third pipe was to be cut in half and banded to the two 20-footers to make two 30-foot pipes.
-I needed the 30-foot lengths of pipe so that the gravel on the 16-foot wide roadway would not be too steep on either side of the road, and so the ends of the pipe could be left exposed.
+I needed the 30-foot lengths so that the gravel on the 16-foot wide roadway would not be too steep on either side of the road and so that the ends of the pipe could be left exposed.

-All morning and afternoon, the sun was out and the wind was calm.
-It got too warm for my heavy coat, so I took it off and worked in my coveralls for a few hours.
-We were feeling good working in the snow and the job was going according to plan.
+All morning and afternoon, it was sunny and calm.
+It got too warm for my heavy coat, so I worked in my coveralls for a few hours.
+We felt good working in the snow, and the job was going according to plan.

-While I was cutting one of the pipes in half with a torch, Aaron was using the backhoe to remove the oak planks from the bridge and expose the I-beams.
+While I was cutting one of the pipes in half with a torch, Aaron used the backhoe to remove the oak planks from the bridge and expose the I-beams.
 We were surprised at how difficult it was to remove the I-beams from the concrete abutments.
-They were cemented in better than we thought they would be.
-I put the banding material on the pipe sections, bolted them down, then wheeled the torch over to the bridge to cut out the I-Beams.
+The I-Beams were secured to the abutments better than we thought.
+I put the banding material on the pipe sections, bolted them down, and then wheeled the torch to the bridge to cut out the I-Beams.
 We cut and removed two of the smaller I-Beams, but it was taking too long.
-On the larger beams, the melted steel was solidifying on the cut before it could fall to the ground, thus re-welding the I-beam as fast as I could cut it (because of the cold, we guessed).
-We finally ran out of oxygen and acetylene and I suggested that we rent a quickie-saw and a couple of blades to cut out the I-Beams.
+On the larger beams, the melted steel solidified on the cut before falling to the ground, thus re-welding the I-beam as fast as I could cut it.
+We finally ran out of oxygen and acetylene.
+I suggested we rent a quickie-saw and a couple of blades to cut out the I-Beams.
 We drove Aaron's truck to Fairfax and picked up the saw we needed from a tool rental company.
-We decided to take a break and get some dinner before returning to the creek.
-It was about 4pm and was getting dark and cold.
-On the way back to work, we passed a bank sign with a scrolling message below it; No Monthly Service Fees and No Minimum Balance Requirements...
+We decided to take a break and eat hamburgers for dinner before returning to the creek.
+It was about 4 pm and getting dark and cold.
+On the way to the job site, we passed a bank sign with a scrolling message below - No Monthly Service Fees and No Minimum Balance Requirements...
 15°F...
 Merry Christmas!
-We realized that we were going to be working well into the evening and began to get a little nervous about our schedule.
+We realized we would be working well into the evening and began to get a little nervous about our schedule.

-We got back to the job site about sundown and gassed up the two-cycle saw and started cutting the steel I-Beams.
-It worked well, and sparks from the metal made a nice display against the snow-covered ground and night sky.
-Thomas and some of the homeowners came out to watch the light-show.
+We returned to the icy creek about sundown, gassed up the two-cycle saw, and started cutting the steel I-Beams.
+It worked well and sparks from the metal made a dazzling display against the snow-covered ground and night sky.
+Thomas and some of the homeowners came out to watch the light show.

-"Yeah, maybe we could make a little extra beer money!" he replied.
+"Yeah, maybe we could make a little extra beer money!"
+Aaron added.

-After a couple of hours of cutting, we got the last I-beam out and were ready to prepare the creek-bed for the corrugated galvanized pipe.
-At this point, the homeowners, except for Thomas, decided that the cold was too much and retreated back to the warmth of their homes.
+After a couple of hours of cutting, we removed the last I-beam and were ready to prepare the creek bed for the corrugated galvanized pipe.
+At this point, the homeowners, except for Thomas, had decided the inclement wintry weather was too much and retreated to the toasty comfort of their homes.

-We chose to leave the concrete abutments in place and bury them, along with the new culvert pipe, under a thick layer of compacted fill.
-We used the backhoe to break up the frozen surface of the creek so that we could add a layer of #57 stone in the creek bed.
-We used the #57 stone as a base for the pipe and to make it easier to grade the creek bottom.
+We chose to bury the concrete abutments with the new culvert pipe under a thick layer of compacted fill.
+We used the backhoe to break up the frozen surface of the creek so we could add a layer of #57 stone to the creek bed.
+We used the #57 gravel as a base for the pipe to make it easier to grade the creek bottom.
 Once we prepared the creek bed, it was time to install the two 30-foot pipe sections.
-The prepared pipes were lying in a pasture on the other side of a barbed-wire fence about 100 feet away.
-Aaron drove the backhoe across a frozen cattle-guard and maneuvered the machine into position in front of the first pipe.
-We tried to chain the pipe to the backhoe, with some support in the middle, so that the banded sections wouldn’t come apart.
-Aaron lifted the first pipe, and the banded section broke.
-We decided to take the sections one at a time and band them together in the creek.
-The 20-foot sections of pipe weighed about 1500 pounds each, which was nothing for the backhoe, but the bulk of the five-foot diameter pipe made them difficult to manage.
-Banding the pipes in the creek meant that I had to wade through about 8-inches of freezing water.
-Thomas was on the bank of the creek watching me from above.
+The 30-footers were lying in a pasture on the other side of a barbed-wire fence about 100 feet away.
+Aaron drove the backhoe across a frozen cattle guard and maneuvered the machine into position in front of the first pipe.
+We chained the first CGP to the backhoe, with some support in the middle to keep the sections from coming apart.
+Aaron lifted the first pipe, but the banding broke.
+We decided to take the pipe sections one at a time and band them together in the creek.
+The 20-foot pieces of pipe weighed 1500 pounds each, which was nothing for the backhoe, but the bulk of the five-foot diameter pipe made them hard to manage.
+Banding the CGP in the creek meant I had to wade through about 8 inches of freezing water.
+Thomas was watching me from above.

 "My mother taught me better than this," I said.

-"I’m sure she did, Matt," Thomas replied, with a smile.
+"I am sure she did, Matt," Thomas replied with a smile.

-We placed the pipe sections in the creek, banded them together, and got them positioned in place around 11pm.
+We placed the pipe sections in the creek, banded them together, and got them positioned in place around 11 pm.
 We could see that our long day was coming to a welcomed end.
-Aaron hopped on the backhoe and began filling the remaining #57 stone between the pipes, then he began adding the #21A gravel on top of the pipes, while I tried to locate our tools in the deep snow and darkness.
+Aaron hopped on the backhoe and began filling the space between the pipes with the remaining #57 stone, and then proceeded to add the #21A gravel on top of the CGPs while I tried to locate our tools in the deep snow and darkness.

 Corrugated Galvanized Pipe